sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/7000 - sections-example-zip.md

  It also illustrates the following sections behavior:

 - Splitting tables into sections, where each section is a row, agnostic of the text in the table.
 For an illustration of this behavior, see [Section nuances](doc:section-nuances#multiple-anchors-in-section).
-- Splitting tables into vertical sections, where each vertical section is a column, and treating "label" columns as anchoring data.
-For an illustration of this behavior, see  [Section nuances](docs/section-nuances#column-selection).
+- Uses the Column Selection parameter in a vertical sections group to make sections out of table "slices".
+For more information about the Column Selection parameter, see [Section nuances](doc:section-nuances#column-selection).
 - Using SenseML execution order to output the zipped section group and suppress the source section groups.
 See [Field extraction order](doc:field-order).